kristinebilgrav/sTELLeR/README.md

 # sTELLeR

-non-reference transposable element calling on long-read data
+sTELLer; (s) Transposable ELements Long (e) Read, a tool for detection of non-reference transposable element using long-read data such as PacBio or ONT

 ![TELLR_flow](https://github.com/user-attachments/assets/ac9d5989-b56f-4356-8a91-7ab51ef6392d)